jamestut/awdlkiller/README.md

 3. This app requires root: set the binary ownership to `root` and set the setuid bit (e.g. `chmod u+s awdlkiller`).

 4. Copy `jamestut.awdlkiller.plist` to `/Library/LaunchDaemons`.
 If the path of `awdlkiller` is not in `/usr/local/bin`, please adjust contents of this plist accordingly.
+Ensure that the `/Library/LaunchDaemons/jamestut.awdlkiller.plist` is owned by `root:wheel` and has the permission of `0644`.

 5. Copy `manager.py` to your `$PATH` for easy management.
 This file can be renamed to anything.